lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/20+ Catharsis.md

 "What, to feed you?

+Do you really want that girl to become jaded creatures like us?

+She would've had her own way.
+It needed not to repeat mine.

 "But tell me, don't you think that world [b]needs monsters?[/b]"

 "The world doesn't need killers, murderers and criminals."